peckwood/sia_p379_ch14_securing_methods/README.md

   - `@EnableGlobalMethodSecurity(jsr250Enabled=true)`
 - Expression-driven annotations, with @PreAuthorize, @PostAuthorize, @PreFilter, and @PostFilter
   - more powerful than the above 2 (can specify beyond ROLES)
+  - Complex expressions and non-security business logic expressions should be avoided.
+As they are just Strings passed to annotations, they are not checked and it is easy to make mistakes.
+  - You can write custom permission evaluators for complex expressions.
+Written in Java, it is checked.
+Works behind the scenes of `hasPermission()` function in SpEL

 WebSecurityConfigurerAdapter vs GlobalMethodSecurityConfiguration

-secures: web layer | methods
+- secures: web layer | methods

-both have method configure(AuthenticationManagerBuilder auth)
+- both have method configure(AuthenticationManagerBuilder auth)

 ---